how the shoppable runway is changing fashion

-This season in New York we've seen a slew of shows where the garments on the runway were immediately available to buy immediately after - what one could call a 'shoppable runway', if one were inclined to come up with snazzy sound bites.
-Whatever you call it, it's a thing - Tommy Hilfiger and Ralph Lauren took their whole collections online during their shows, whilst Michael Kors and Coach released a more limited selection.
-In London, Burberry, not content with just reducing their shows from four to two a year, offered 83 looks to buy right after the last exit.
-The impetus behind this is of course money, as it's no secret that the public aren't spending what they once did.
-But it's also a reaction to the times - people don't want to wait six months to buy something anymore.
-But what does this mean for brands and also for the traditional gatekeepers of fashion, the press?
+This season in New York we've seen a slew of shows where the garments on the runway were immediately available to buy immediately after - what one could call a 'shoppable runway,' if one were inclined to come up with snazzy sound bites.
+Whatever you call it, it's a thing.
+Tommy Hilfiger and Ralph Lauren took their whole collections online during their shows, while Michael Kors and Coach released a more limited selection.
+In London, Burberry - not content with just reducing its shows from four to two a year - offered 83 looks to buy right after the last exit.
+The impetus behind this is, of course, money, as it's no secret that the public isn't spending what it once did.
+But it's also a reaction to the times; people don't want to wait six months to buy something anymore.
+But what does this mean for brands and for the traditional gatekeepers of fashion - the press?

 The rag trade used to be a cloistered industry, with fashion shows attended by a select crowd of press and buyers.
 To say 'no-longer' is an understatement - it's like this era never even happened.
 Designers, who could once look forward to one picture of their show on page three of a newspaper, or a raking over the coals in WWD, now have their shows streamed online to audiences of thousands, alongside the bazillions of pictures put on Instagram, the runway shots on every magazine's website, and the dissemination of which celebrities wore what on the front row.
-Of course, this is great for them, fashion week being a publicity generating experience as well as a trade show.
+Of course, this is great for them - fashion week is a publicity-generating experience as well as a trade show.
 But it also adds up to just so much noise.
 If everyone's screaming at the same time it's impossible to make anything out.
 You might flick past a dress on Instagram, on the latest social media-to-runway model, and think 'oh that's nice,' but it's not the greatest enticement to buy.
 Perhaps selling direct from the runway is a way to own this noise and cancel out what you don't want to hear?
-Burberry in particular have had a rough financial year, and their new buying model is a great way to create excitement and deflect critique.
-Their Instagram also looks rather fantastic all of a sudden - and the 'shop the show' link in their bio has something of a ring to it.
+Burberry in particular has had a rough financial year, and its new buying model is a great way to create excitement and deflect critique.
+The brand's Instagram also looks rather fantastic all of a sudden - and the 'shop the show' link in its bio has something of a ring to it.

 Over-saturation is just one issue facing the fashion industry, though.
 And it leads directly to the next, that of speed.
-Millennials, the dreaded generation who no one can define apart from the fact that they're not old and aren't fans of waiting.
-You can get a car in five minutes, food in half an hour, anything you can imagine on Amazon overnight, delivered direct to any address you choose.
-Not to mention the efficient joys of online shopping for actual clothes.
+Millennials are a dreaded generation who no one can define apart from the fact that they're not old and aren't fans of waiting.
+You can get a car in five minutes, food in half an hour, anything you can imagine on Amazon overnight - not to mention the efficient joys of online shopping for actual clothes.
 In this context, waiting six months for clothes to hit stores after a show seems ridiculous and outdated.
 Never mind that they have to be, you know, made, hopefully from luxurious fabrics in Italy, not to mention the process of sampling.
-So the fact that brands are changing their production schedules is something that can be filed under 'very big news', as it runs contrary to the cycle of anticipation and production that's been the MO of ready-to-wear since forever.
+So the fact that brands are changing their production schedules is something that can be filed under 'very big news,' as it runs contrary to the cycle of anticipation and production that's been the MO of ready-to-wear since forever.

 "The changes we are making will allow us to build a closer connection between the experience that we create with our runway shows and the moment when they can physically explore the collections for themselves," said Christopher Bailey, chief creative officer of Burberry, in a statement.
-These changes included making 83 of the looks shown, a total of 250 garments, available to buy on their website at the same time as the show - they'd already teased some of the looks in an ad campaign starring model Jean Campbell and some pale and interesting looking boys.
+These changes included making 83 of the looks shown, a total of 250 garments, available to buy on Burburry's website at the same time as the show - the brand had already teased some of the looks in an ad campaign starring model Jean Campbell and some pale, interesting looking boys.
 This aligns with the new Burberry calendar of having two shows a year in February and September, which combine both men's and women's offerings.
 How successful this radical overhaul will be, we shall see.

-It worked in New York, at least for Tommy Hilfiger, who presented another of their spectacular shows, taking the form of a fairground around which Gigi Hadid lead a gang of models in a collection she'd helped design, which focused on military and nautical designs.
-A week later and many of the designs are already sold out online, including some rather nice flared denim sailor pants and a hat as seen on Gigi's Instagram.
-"TOMMYNOW is the ultimate expression of my brand philosophy, and the show I have always wanted to present," said Mr Hilfiger, striking a democratic note.
+It worked in New York, at least for Tommy Hilfiger, which presented another of its spectacular shows in the form of a fairground around which Gigi Hadid lead a gang of models in a collection she'd helped design, which focused on military and nautical designs.
+A week later, many of the designs already sold out online, including some rather nice flared denim sailor pants and a hat as seen on Gigi's Instagram.
+"TOMMYNOW is the ultimate expression of my brand philosophy, and the show I have always wanted to present," said Mr. Hilfiger, striking a democratic note.
 The Hilfiger brand has always been more about the people than its NYFW counterparts, with a pair of jeans setting you back $175.
-At Ralph Lauren it's a different story however.
-Mr Lauren might have said "From the beginning, I've always designed with you in mind," but that 'you' is the sort of person who can afford a fabulous deep blue velvet coat for $5,190.
+At Ralph Lauren it's a different story, however.
+Mr. Lauren might have said "From the beginning, I've always designed with you in mind," but that 'you' is the sort of person who can afford a fabulous deep blue velvet coat for $5,190.
 "You are changing the way you live and the way you want to shop, and we are changing with you," he continued.
 Frankly, this seems admirable and thoroughly American.

-Elsewhere, Coach and Michael Kors both offered a selection of runway items to buy after their shows, meaning that New York's four biggest shows were all testing the waters of the ocean that is shoppable runway (kudos to Mr Lauren for jumping in head first).
-Not to mention Tom Ford, who, if not the biggest commercial force to be reckoned with, is at least one of the most influential designers of the past 20 years, and of course he presented an insatiably glamorous shoppable experience, with his collection available to buy online the next morning.
+Elsewhere, Coach and Michael Kors both offered a selection of runway items to buy after their shows, meaning that New York's four biggest shows were all testing the waters of the ocean that is shoppable runway (kudos to Mr. Lauren for jumping in head first).
+Not to mention Tom Ford, who, if not the biggest commercial force to be reckoned with, is at least one of the most influential designers of the past 20 years.
+Of course he presented an insatiably glamorous shoppable experience, and his collection was available to buy online the next morning.
 Ford is a maverick and a brilliant businessman in addition to being a lauded designer, and his inclusion in the group gives it added critical heft.
-Notably however, Marc Jacobs and Proenza Schouler, the conceptual titans of the New York scene, have opted out - Jacobs in particular is famous for working up right until the clothes hit the runway, furiously ditching anything that doesn't work, so it seems like this model might not work for him.
-In the CFDA's exhaustive yet inconclusive report this Spring about how the fashion system might be fixed, they declared something along the lines of "do what you want and let's see where it lands."
+Notably however, Marc Jacobs and Proenza Schouler - the conceptual titans of the New York scene - have opted out.
+Jacobs in particular is famous for working up right until the clothes hit the runway, furiously ditching anything that doesn't work, so it seems like this model might not work for him.
+In the CFDA's exhaustive yet inconclusive report this spring about how the fashion system might be fixed, the organization declared something along the lines of "do what you want and let's see where it lands."

 There are risks.
 Obviously, one is that there might be great long racks of unsold clothes.
 "To make straight to retail happen, sometimes we have to buy blind - like with Moschino - so the first time we see the product is at the show, and then when it hits the shop floor," says Ruth Hickman, womenswear buyer at Matches.
 "We don't know the clothes will sell, but it's worth the risk more often than not, and we wouldn't encourage brands to consider the process unless it's a format that works for them."
 This is key - none of the brands who've adopted this format would've bet the house if they didn't think it was going to go brilliantly.
 Also, those taking this direction tend to be exceptionally engaged in social media, and thus the wants and needs of their clients - a total upside of the digital age.
 Another upside would be happier designers, which of course is great.
 More time freed up to actually design, a management who believe their designs will sell, a time of calm after the show when they're not tied up in selling.

 Pinault has reason to be in bullish spirits; Gucci has just reported its strongest revenue growth in three years.
 This was due not to a shake up in the consumer model, but due to the designs of new creative director Alessandro Michele, whose work is adored by the fashion press and supported by rather brilliant adverts shot by Glen Luchford.
 Michele's vision is perhaps the extreme opposite of straight off the runway.
 It's whimsical, and perverse, and romantic, and initially made retailers rather nervous - maybe it was all the boys in blouses and berets.
-Gucci soon found however that it was commercial catnip, with Michele favouring a heavily accessorised look that created all sorts of retail opportunities, as well as revitalising the flagging loafer business and making the once staid shoe a must have.
-It's led, perhaps not directly, to an array of brand shakeups, from Valentino's Maria Grazia Chiuri being tapped to lead Christian Dior as their first ever female creative director, to Miu Miu choosing a new aesthetic for their shows and advertising, to Donatella Versace's stellar new instagram presence (not to mention her dog's).
+Gucci soon found however that it was commercial catnip, with Michele favoring a heavily accessorized look that created all sorts of retail opportunities, as well as revitalizing the flagging loafer business and making the once staid shoe a must have.
+It's led, perhaps not directly, to an array of brand shakeups, from Valentino's Maria Grazia Chiuri being tapped to lead Christian Dior as the house's first ever female creative director, to Miu Miu choosing a new aesthetic for its shows and advertising, to Donatella Versace's stellar new Instagram presence (not to mention her dog's).

 Text Jack Sunnucks